My Story: Complaint Letters

 Recently, my son found a bit of yucky stuff in his can of Coke.
 I emailed Coke and received coupons for twelve 12-packs of Coke products!
 I gave five of them to the store that sold the can to me, in case they had complaints.
 They, in turn, forgave three late movie rentals.

-The total return on one can of Coke with yuck in it was $42.95 for a 65-cent inconvenience.
 It's all in the attitude.
 You may get nothing but a better product.
 However, you may get much more for your constructive criticism.

 I've had good response in the past from various companies, including Hormel.
 Here are my tips for optimum response (maybe not freebies but at least they listen)